Dickinson-COMP-491-492/website/docs/assignments/Readings/RD13-EthicsIntro.md

 ## Discussion Questions

+Think about and prepare responses for the following questions.
+We will discuss these in small groups and as a class.

 1. What is ethics?
 What is it not?
 2. The words _morals_ and _ethics_ are both used throughout the readings.
 These words often seem to be being used interchangeably.
 What meaningful distinction can be drawn between the terms morals and ethics?
 3. We face moral decisions all of the time, some small, some large, some consequential, some not.